phaustin/parallel_python_course/austin.md

 1. Using xarray to analyze out-of-core datasets
 1. Using dask and xarray to compute on multiple cores
 1. Visualizing parallelization with dask
+1. Setting up a conda-forge environment for parallel computing

 **Setup requirements**: